ProDataMan/A-Long-Way-Out/Chapter 0 - A Breakthrough (Combined).md

 **The Travel Net Acquisition:**

 Fast forward to 2015, the phone call that shattered the late-night silence startled Vic from his focused coding.
 It was Mikey, the PR director, sounding unusually excited and frantic.
-"Victor, we need to talk about this Travel Net deal!" he blurted out.
+"Victus, we need to talk about this Travel Net deal!" he blurted out.

 Moments later, Vic found himself immersed in a whirlwind of possibilities.
 The scandalous removal of Travel Net's CEO, Patrick Vantrump, was a golden opportunity.
 Videos had surfaced of Vantrump's reprehensible behavior at a Miss Texas beauty pageant.
 The footage showed him inappropriately touching contestants and making lewd comments about their appearances.